spectrocloud/librarium/content/docs/09.5-security/05-core-principles.md

 # Overview

-Our security philosophy is grounded in the following.
+Security is about controlling who can interact with your information, what they can do with it, and when they can interact with it.

+We use the Confidentiality, Integrity, and Availability (CIA) Triad as the framework that guides the security and controls we provide in our products and services.
+This framework is often extended with Authentication, Authorization, and Auditing.
+Components of the CIA Triad are described below.
 <br />

 - **Confidentiality**: Preserve authorized restrictions on information access and disclosure to protect personal privacy and proprietary data.
 This includes confirming identity and access rights to resources.

 - **Integrity**: Protect data against unauthorized modification - either accidental or deliberate.